sjas/bash-styleguide-spec/bash-styleguide-spec.md

 ## linebreaking #############################################################################################
-- this sounds trivial, but good newline-hygiene improves readability by leaps and bounds
+- this sounds trivial,but isnt. good newline-hygiene improves readability by leaps and bounds
 - try splitting content semantically,ofc
 - put pipes as first char,indented,on their own line
-    - if the main command was done already even if it also contains pipes (remember: split semantically)
+    - do when the main command was done already even if it also contains pipes (remember: split semantically)
+    - use this also for longer non-bash parts,i.e. for `awk` or passing data like for `curl`
 - put matching parentheses on their own,on the same indentation level

-EXAMPLE
+EXAMPLES
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~bash
 zabbixproblems() {
     (\